chazlarson/Media-Scripts/README.md

    ```
 1. Install requirements with `python3 -m pip install -r requirements.txt` [I'd suggest doing this in a virtual environment]

-   Creating a virtual environment is described [here](https://docs.python.org/3/library/venv.html); there's also a step-by-step in the local walkthrough in the Plex-Meta-Manager wiki.
+   Creating a virtual environment is described [here](https://docs.python.org/3/library/venv.html); there's also a step-by-step in the local walkthrough in the Kometa wiki.

 ### After you've done one of the above:
 Once you have the requirements installed via whatever means, you are ready to set up the script-specific stuff.

-1. cd to script directory [`Plex`, `Plex-Meta-Manager`, `TMDB`, etc]
+1. cd to script directory [`Plex`, `Kometa`, `TMDB`, etc]
    for example:
    ```
    cd Plex